Quantum Analytic Descent: Introduction

 where $\sigma_x$ is the Pauli $X$ operator acting on a given qubit, and $\theta$ is the classical parameter.
-For a suitably-chosen ansatz circuit and an appropriate number of independently parameterised gates, the emerging state (also called the ansatz state) may be very complex -- while inevitably being restricted to a small proportion of the exponentially large Hilbert space.
+For a suitably-chosen ansatz circuit and an appropriate number of independently parametrised gates, the emerging state (also called the ansatz state) may be very complex -- while inevitably being restricted to a small proportion of the exponentially large Hilbert space.
 A given problem, for example the challenge of finding the ground state of some molecule of interest, is encoded by deriving a Hamiltonian $\mathcal{H}$ whose ground state represents an acceptable solution.
 This is of course a non-trivial challenge in itself for many systems of interest.
 Importantly, this challenge is not decoupled from the task of selecting a suitable ansatz circuit, or that of choosing the initial parameters for that circuit.
 Assuming that all these tasks have been appropriately performed then the hope is that there exists some set of parameters, to be discovered, for which the ansatz state emerging from the circuit is indeed (acceptably close to) the desired solution state.
 The problem then becomes one of parameter search -- there might easily be hundreds of parameters, so that techniques from classical optimisation are very relevant to the prospects of successfully finding the proper configuration.

 A popular choice is gradient descent; in the basic form of this method one evaluates the gradient of energy $\langle \mathcal{H} \rangle$ with respect to each of the ansatz parameters.
 One then takes a `small step' in the direction of steepest gradient descent, and re-evaluates the gradient.
-Numerous adaptions are of course possible, ranging from varying the size of the step through to more advanced protocols for obtaining a valid direction of progress~\cite{van2020measurement}.
-A significant development has been the incorporation of the concept of natural gradient, whereby one acknowledges the distinction between the parameter space and the Hilbert space within which the ansatz state lives, and a metric is used to correct the gradient in the parameter space to the true gradient in the Hilbert space \cite{quantumnatgrad, koczor2019quantum}.
-This relates to the concept of imaginary time evolution as a ground state finding protocol \cite{samimagtime}.
+Numerous adaptions are of course possible, ranging from varying the size of the step through to more advanced protocols for obtaining a valid direction of progress~\cite{van2021measurement}.